 Harvesting Horsetail Herbs

 Horsetail herb harvesting is done in the summer.
 Pick stems, discarding any discolored ones, and let them dry in a cool, dark place.
-Once dry, the stem can be ground into a powder and stored in an airtight container for up to one year, or use for ornamental purposes.
+Once dry, the stem can be ground into a powder and stored in an airtight container for up to one year or used for ornamental purposes.
 Young shoots can also be eaten like asparagus.